JacksonFurrier/jacksonfurrier.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "Always remember, if you ain't first, you're last."
-Ricky Bobby
+subtitle: Always remember, if you ain't first, you're last. - Ricky Bobby

 profile:
   align: right